 In all likelihood, you won't have the option of other DSL or fiber providers in Frontier service areas.
-Competing internet providers of the same technology typically avoid offering internet in the same areas.
-You will, however, find cable internet providers such as Spectrum or Xfinity to be available in many Frontier service areas.
+Competing internet providers of the same technology typically avoid offering internet to the same address.
+However, you will find cable internet providers such as Spectrum or Xfinity available in many of the same areas as Frontier.

 Cable beats DSL, fiber beats cable